 Back to blogTechnical Guide

-March 4, 2026
+Published March 4, 2026

 14 min read

 PBS replication (Proxmox Backup Server) consists of automatically synchronizing your backups between two remote PBS servers.
 It is the essential building block of a 3-2-1 strategy: your backups exist on two geographically separated sites, protecting you against a local disaster (fire, ransomware, hardware failure).
+Whether you replicate to your own infrastructure or to a managed PBS such as NimbusBackup, offsite backup through PBS sync is the foundation of any serious disaster recovery plan.

 This guide covers two concrete scenarios: replication with NimbusBackup (on request to support) and replication between your own PBS instances using push and pull modes — including if you are a NimbusBackup customer with DatastoreAdmin rights.
 Whether you are looking to configure a PBS sync remote or understand the difference between PBS pull vs push, you are in the right place.